AlexanderKhazatsky/DROID/scripts/README.md

 1. Install new Python dependencies for post-processing (`pip install -e .`); should install `boto3` and `pyrallis`.

-2. Read and familiarize yourself with the script `scripts/postprocess.py`, especially the arguments in the dataclass `R2D2UploadConfig`.
+2. Read and familiarize yourself with the script `scripts/postprocess.py`, especially the arguments in the dataclass `DROIDUploadConfig`.
 Note the labs and members defined in `REGISTERED_MEMBERS`.
    + If your lab is not in the dictionary, add it (along with your first member's name + associated 8-character ID).
    + The comments above the dictionary definition walk through how to add new members (and generate IDs)!

-3. Create a file `r2d2-credentials.json` (or whatever, just make sure **it is not tracked by git**) with the AWS Access Key and Secret Key that was sent to your lab leads by email.
+3. Create a file `droid-credentials.json` (or whatever, just make sure **it is not tracked by git**) with the AWS Access Key and Secret Key that was sent to your lab leads by email.
    + The JSON file should be formatted as ```{"AccessKeyID": <ACCESS KEY>, "SecretAccessKey": <SECRET KEY>}```
-   + Update `R2D2UploadConfig.credentials_json` with the path to this JSON file.
+   + Update `DROIDUploadConfig.credentials_json` with the path to this JSON file.
    + **If you don't have AWS Credentials:** Check the section "AWS S3 Access" below!

-4. Update `R2D2UploadConfig.lab` with your unique lab identifier from `REGISTERED_MEMBERS`.
-Update `R2D2UploadConfig.data_dir` with the path to the folder containing your demonstrations.
+4. Update `DROIDUploadConfig.lab` with your unique lab identifier from `REGISTERED_MEMBERS`.
+Update `DROIDUploadConfig.data_dir` with the path to the folder containing your demonstrations.
 This folder is automatically created by the data collection GUI, and should be formatted following the "Expected Data Directory Structure" section below.